 JFK made the prediction about his reputation privately to his wife Jackie.

-Previously unheard conversations involving the First lady in the months after JFK’s assassination, which are due to be made public in September, reveal the president’s theory.
+Previously unheard conversations involving the First Lady in the months after JFK’s assassination reveal the president’s theory.

 “(JFK) said to Mrs Kennedy after his success in the Cuban Missile Crisis: ’If anyone’s going to kill me, it should happen now,”’ Professor Dallek said.